makkomise/makkomise/README.md

-- 👋 Hi, I’m @makkomise
+- Hi, I’m @makkomise, also knonwn as makko or makko9000.
+Yes, very imaginative.
+This github is for personal and school projects.
-- 👀 I’m interested in all the little details in life.
+- I've studied previously game development, especially Unity/C#
-- 🌱 I’m currently learning my way around Python.
+- Now trying to navigate around Python.
+In the future, who knows?

 <!---